steinbergmedia/vstgui/BREAKING_CHANGES.md

 The IScriptControllerExtension interface was changed to use references instead of pointers to indicate that these objects are always valid when these methods are called.

-The IUIDescriptionAddOn interface was changed to take shared pointers for IUIDescription.
+The IUIDescriptionAddOn interface was changed to use shared pointers for IUIDescription and IViewFactory.

+The IUIDescription::getViewFactory changed the return value to be a const reference of IViewFactory.

 ### Version 4.14